-Paul C. Lauterbur, a pioneer in the development of magnetic resonance imaging and a faculty member at the University of Illinois at Urbana-Champaign, has been awarded the 2003 Nobel Prize in Physiology or Medicine.
-He shares the prize with Sir Peter Mansfield of the University of Nottingham in England.
+Paul C. Lauterbur, a pioneer in the development of magnetic resonance imaging and a faculty member at the University of Illinois at Urbana-Champaign, won the 2003 Nobel Prize in Physiology or Medicine.
+He shared the prize with Sir Peter Mansfield of the University of Nottingham in England.
 Mansfield was a research associate in the department of physics at Illinois from 1962-1964.

 They were lauded for "seminal discoveries concerning the use of magnetic resonance to visualize different structures," the Swedish academy that awards the prizes said in its news release from Stockholm.
 "These discoveries have led to the development of modern magnetic resonance imaging, MRI, which represents a breakthrough in medical diagnostics and research."